 Health Benefits of Jaggery

 Jaggery of any type is better for health than refined white sugar.
 Its health benefits are explained in greater detail below.

 High Fiber and Mineral Content: It is rich in minerals, salts, vitamins and even contains some fiber, whereas sugar, being highly refined, lacks these things.
 The darker the jaggery is in color, the richer it is in mineral content (particularly iron content) and the better it is for your health.

 Better Than Sugar: It is much more complex than refined sugar and therefore does not increase the sugar level of the blood very quickly.
 It provides energy slowly, over a longer period.
-Although diabetics should avoid jaggery, it is still better in this respect for diabetics than sugar is.
+Although diabetics should avoid jaggery, it is still better than using sugar.

-Respiratory Tract Cleanser: For centuries on the Indian Subcontinent, jaggery (sugar cane jaggery) has been in use as a lung, throat, and respiratory tract cleanser as well as an additive to the local remedies for coughs and colds.
+Respiratory Tract Cleanser: For centuries on the Indian Subcontinent, it (sugar cane jaggery) has been in use as a lung, throat, and respiratory tract cleanser as well as an additive to the local remedies for coughs and colds.
 This cleansing property of jaggery has been proven over many generations.
-The regular intake of jaggery is particularly recommended for those who work in kilns, cement factories, stone crushers, dusty workplaces, furnaces and those who have to do a lot of driving, due to the effect that these professions can have on the respiratory system.
+Regular intake is particularly recommended for those who work in kilns, cement factories, stone crushers, dusty workplaces, furnaces and those who have to do a lot of driving, due to the effect that these professions can have on the respiratory system.